SpreadTriad/next/README.md

 - now you have some components to throw around, create some more pages, with a nested structure, with at least 2 branches and 3 levels deep
 - you should have a layout already; create a new layout and apply it to one of the branches
 - create a navigation for each branch and via layouts make sure every branch has the correct navigation
-- create another branch which handles parameters, using the `[slug]` folder name
+- create another branch which handles dynamic routes, using the `[slug]` folder name

 Next steps:
 - integrate shadcn and tailwind